Star Empire Entertainment

-Star Empire Entertainment (Korean:스타제국 Seuta Jeguk) is a South Korean private-held entertainment company founded in 2000 by Shin Ju-hak.
+Star Empire Entertainment (Korean:스타제국 Seuta Jeguk) was a South Korean private-held entertainment company founded in 2000 by Shin Ju-hak.

-It is formerly home to artists like Jewelry, Nine Muses, ZE:A, V.O.S, Imfact, and Ariaz.
+It was formerly home to artists like Jewelry, Nine Muses, ZE:A, V.O.S, Imfact, and Ariaz.

 History

 2000–2009: Established and first generation artists

 Star Empire Entertainment was founded in 2000 and successfully debuted idol groups Jewelry in 2001 and V.O.S. in 2004.

 In 2007, Star Empire signed established artist Poppin' Hyun Joon.

 In February 2009, Star Empire debuted soloist Kim Sori, who joined the agency after failing the audition to become a new member of Jewelry in late 2006.

 2010–2014: Joint ventures and second generation artists

 Star Empire debuted a nine-member boy group ZE:A in January 2010, the first boy group since V.O.S six years prior.
 In March 2010, KMP Holdings, "Korean Music Power," was established via a joint venture between SM, YG, JYP, Star Empire Entertainment, and other companies including Medialine, CAN Entertainment and Music Factory among others as the official distributor of their releases.

 Star Empire debuted a nine-member girl group Nine Muses in August 2010 with an admissions and graduation concept.
 It was the company's first girl group since Jewelry nine years prior.

 In January, Nine Muses members Bini and Rana left the group following the expiration of their contracts, while Euaerin rejoined the group.

 In November 2012, KMP Holdings was acquired by KT Music, and in June 2013, KT Music absorbed KMP's distribution network.

 On January and June 2014, Lee Sem and Eunji had left the group and the agency, Ryu Sera also left Nine Muses and the company after her contract expired.

 Star Empire debuted a four-member boy group SoReal in 2014.
 On January 7, 2015, Star Empire announced that Jewelry officially disbanded 14 years after debut.
 At the end of 2015, V.O.S officially left the company after their contracts expired.